Once your data license is approved, request a Workspace to access data for permitted use and run your analysis.

-What is a DW?
+What is a Workspace?

 Data Custodians require a certain level of governance around the use of their data.
 In order to allow sensitive datasets (such as transactional data) to be used for exchange and analysis, permitted use of data including data extraction rules must be outlined in a data license and agreed to before sharing the dataset.
-Given that the DW is a quarantined, audited and secure analytical environment, Data Custodians can be assured that any output created by the data licensee in a DW is checked by Data Republic to ensure compliance with the permitted use in the data license.
+Given that the workspace is a quarantined, audited and secure analytical environment, Data Custodians can be assured that any output created by the data licensee in a workspace is checked by Data Republic to ensure compliance with the permitted use in the data license.

 In this article you will learn